Leonard Kohen, ESQ.

 In 2012, as counsel to State Senate Minority Leader John Sampson and the Senate Democratic Party conference in federal redistricting litigation, Leonard defeated motions to dismiss by state Senate and Assembly majority leaders, enabling the court to draw redistricting maps without disruption to the election calendar.

-Leonard served as a litigation associate for a combined six years at two Manhattan boutique law firms with sophisticated commercial practices, where he served clients that included the Trump Organization and Equinox Fitness, and Leonard has represented numerous clients in general counsel capacities.
+Leonard served as a litigation associate for a combined six years at two Manhattan boutique law firms with sophisticated commercial practices, where he served clients that included the American Society for the Prevention of Cruelty to Animals and Equinox Fitness.
+Leonard has represented numerous clients in general counsel capacities.
 He has also successfully represented clients before the New York State Attorney General, New York City Fire Department, NYC Environmental Control Board, NYC Department of Consumer Affairs, and other administrative agencies.

 Earlier in his career, Leonard represented clients in a wide array of real estate court actions - including scoring successes in, among others, cases involving defective construction of new homes, litigation to enforce specific performance of a contract in a real estate sale, predatory lending and mortgage fraud, compliance in curing city violations, fraud involving regulatory city agencies, and partitions and other litigation between neighboring property owners.